Jay Valai: Coaching career

-Early Coaching Career
+Early coaching career

 Jay began his coaching career at Georgia as a defensive quality control coach, where he served in that position in 2016 and 2017.
-In 2018 he went to the NFL and coached under Andy Reid with the Chiefs as a defensive quality control coach.
-In 2019 he returned to the college ranks as the cornerbacks coach for Rutgers.
-In 2020 he went to his home state of Texas becoming the Longhorns cornerbacks coach.
+In 2018, he went to the NFL and coached under Andy Reid with the Chiefs as a defensive quality control coach.
+In 2019, he returned to the college ranks as the cornerbacks coach for Rutgers.
+In 2020, he went to his home state of Texas becoming the Longhorns cornerbacks coach.

 Alabama

 After Texas fired Tom Herman, Valai left the program and on January 20, 2021, he was announced as Houston's cornerbacks coach.
-However he would change his mind and on February 1 the Philadelphia Eagles announced that they hired Valai as cornerbacks coach for the inaugural staff for Nick Sirianni.
-However twelve days later Alabama announced that they hired Valai as the team's cornerbacks coach.
+However, he would change his mind and on February 1, the Philadelphia Eagles announced that they hired Valai as cornerbacks coach for the inaugural staff for Nick Sirianni.
+However, twelve days later, Alabama announced that they hired Valai as the team's cornerbacks coach.

 Oklahoma

 However, on January 11, 2022, Valai would move schools once again and become the co-defensive coordinator for Oklahoma.